-Conclusions On Market Review
+Conclusions from Market Review

-We used the market statistics to make certain conclusions regarding both (a) the level of support in the market for the Project, and (b) the extent to which any of the units of the Project can be considered "Net New" to the Town of Brookhaven (which will factor into the economic impact analysis that follows).
+Based on the previously-discussed characteristics of the local market, we are able to draw conclusions on the level of support in the market for the Project.
+We also have determined the extent to which any of the households that occupy the units can be considered "Net New" to the Town of Brookhaven (which will factor into the economic impact analysis that follows).